 How long does it take to close a house in Portugal?

 The time it takes to close on a house can vary depending on various factors, including the complexity of the transaction, the due diligence process, and any potential legal requirements.
-On average, the process can take between one to three months, but it’s important to note that this timeline is approximate and differs in individual cases.
+On average, the process can take one to three months, but it’s important to note that this timeline is approximate and differs in individual cases.

 What are the property laws in Portugal?